 This is where your research happens.
 Consider the structure of your post.
 What will you include in your introduction and the titles of your subheads?

 Don’t over-complicate it; your finished plan is simply your main topics from start to finish.
 Write them all down so your article has focus and a logical flow.

 Come back to it

 You should never edit immediately after writing – or at least try not to.
 It’s fine occasionally if you’re in a hurry to publish, but try to sleep on it so you revisit your copy with fresh eyes.

 We become so close to our copy we lose sight of grammatical errors, spelling mistakes, areas to rearrange, points to take out or add in.
-The finer details are abandoned in our clouded minds.
+The finer details can be missed in our clouded minds.

 If you can’t leave it overnight, come back in the afternoon or after your lunch break.

 Hearing your words reveals far more than scanning them in your head.
-It’ll be easier to uncover clunky sentences and grammar mistakes, as well as punctuation misuse.
+It’s easier to uncover clunky sentences and grammar mistakes, as well as punctuation misuse.

 Reading aloud ensures you master the natural flow of your voice.
 Any mistakes will cause a hiccup while you read, making required corrections easier to spot.